-In an effort to improve discourse on this topic, the team here at PredPol has decided to tell you a little about how we do predictive policing and our philosophy around it.
-We hope you come away with a better understanding of PredPol’s goal to use data to make cities safer, while at the same time preserving the civil rights and privacy of the residents of those cities.
+The team here at PredPol has decided to tell you a little about how we define predictive policing and our philosophy around it.
+We hope you come away with a better understanding of PredPol’s use of data to make cities safer, while at the same time preserving the civil rights and privacy of the residents of those cities.

-PredPol has a pretty narrow definition of predictive policing.
-For us and our customers, it is the practice of identifying the locations where specific crimes are most likely to occur, then patrolling those areas to prevent those crimes from occurring.
-Put simply, it’s about reducing victimization.
+PredPol has a narrow definition of predictive policing.
+For us and our customers, it is the practice of identifying the locations where specific crimes are most likely to occur, then proactively patrolling those areas to prevent those crimes from occurring.
+Put simply, it’s about using data to reduce victimization.

-Reducing victimization is a hollow victory, however, if it means people have to give up their civil rights or privacy protections along the way.
-That’s why we have consciously worked to ensure that the data and algorithms we use are as objective and transparent as possible.
+Reducing victimization is meaningless, however, if it means people have to give up their civil rights or privacy protections along the way.
+That’s why we have consciously worked to ensure that the data and algorithms we use are as unbiased, objective and transparent as possible.

 Let’s start with the source of our data.
-In the US, we use only records management systems (RMS) incident data from our law enforcement partners.
+We use only records management systems (RMS) incident data from our law enforcement partners.
 RMS incident data is collected and managed according to guidelines prepared by the US Department of Justice.
-The records in the RMS are based on incident reports filed by a patrol officer, which are then reviewed and vetted by a supervisor before being entered in the system.
+The records in the RMS are based on incident reports filed by victims of crimes.
+These are collected by a patrol officer, then reviewed and vetted by a supervisor before being entered in the system.
 It is the most accurate and objective data to which we have access.

 The kind of data we use is also important.
 We make our predictions based on victimization information, i.e. crimes that have been reported to police.
 This information is anonymized; no personally identifiable information is ever collected or used.
 The only data items we collect and use are: